project-nichijou/nichijou.server.spider.bangumi/README.md

   SPIDER: name of the spider to start

 Options:
-  --fail  whether start in fail mode
+  --fail INTEGER  time of retrying for failed items. default is 0, when the
+                  value is negative, retrying won't stop unless the table `request_failed` is empty
   --help          Show this message and exit.
 ```

 ## 关于数据库